cs480x-21c/02-DataVis-5Ways/README.md

  and triangle represents mercedes.
 This looks a lot more fun, doesn't it?
  Also, don't worry about the size.
 For each shape, the size is still based on the weight.

+ - **Background Image in Flourish**:
+ Imagine if we add an amazing background image to the scatter plot that relates to the topic, it will be cool!
+Since in this assignment we are dealing with cars, I got a car image which looks pretty nice and set it to be the background of the scatter chart.